That opening number to the Tonys though…

 My shower is one evil seductress.

-Anonymous asked: If you get cast as an extremely minor role/ensemble in something, is it worth doing the production?
+Anonymous said: If you get cast as an extremely minor role/ensemble in something, is it worth doing the production?
 Like is it fun or is it boring nd i should just pass it up?

 First off sorry I’m answering this so late I have not logged on in FOREVER, so I’m not sure when you asked this.